Police officer punches woman in New Jersey beach arrest video

 An internal investigation has been launched into the officers’ conduct, according to a statement issued Sunday by the Wildwood Police Department.
 In the meantime, the officers involved in the incident have been reassigned to administrative duty.

-According to the statement, Weinman was charged with two counts of aggravated assault on a police officer, aggravated assault by spitting at a police officer, disorderly conduct, resisting arrest, obstruction and with being a minor in possession of alcohol.
+Weinman was charged with two counts of aggravated assault on a police officer, aggravated assault by spitting at a police officer, disorderly conduct, resisting arrest, obstruction and with being a minor in possession of alcohol, according to a statement from the Wildwood Police Department.

+“You had a situation which was really a non-event,” said Stephen Dicht, Weinman’s attorney.
+“She passed a Breathalyzer, she wasn’t drinking, and you know, they just wouldn’t let it go. … They are trained to defuse situations, not make them worse.”

 Weinman could not immediately be reached for comment.